TheJelmega/prog-lang/design/README.md

         | <constraint-item>
 ```

-An item is a component of a package.
-Items are organized within a package, inside of modules.
+An item is a component of a package and are organized within it, inside one of its modules.
 Every artifact within the package has a single "outermost" anonymous module; all further items within the package have paths within the package hierarchy.

 Items are entirely determined at compile time, generally remain fixed during execution, and may reside in read-only memory.

 Some items form an implicit scope for the declarations of sub-items.
-In other words, within a function of module, declarations of items can (in many cases) be mixed with the statements, control blocks, and similar comonents that otherwhise compose the item body.
+In other words, within a function or module, declarations of items can (in many cases) be mixed with the statements, control blocks, and similar components that otherwhise compose the item body.
-If the item was declared outside of the outer scope - i still a static item - except that the item's path name within the module namespace is qualified by the name of the enclosing item, or is private to the enclosing item (in the case of functions).

 ## 7.1.
 Module item [↵](#7-items-)